 Connect with the people you know first

-The next list of people that comes up are those on your list who are not on LinkedIn.
+The next list of people that comes up is those on your list who are not on LinkedIn.
 Skip these.
 If they do join LinkedIn, you’ll be notified when they do.

 Each time you look at your network, LinkedIn will bring up people they think you may know based on your connections and the companies you’ve worked at.
 If you do know them, by all means, connect with them.
 The bigger your network is, the more you’ll get out of LinkedIn.